michrob/truthsocial.js/README.md

 // Lookup an account given a username. const lookedUp = await client.accountLookup('realDonaldTrump')

+// Given a list of accountIds, responds with relationships towards your account,
+// such as whether you are following or followed by them. const relationships = await client.relationships(['107797156496908384'])

 // Given a statusId, responds with the status details. const status = await client.status('107797156496908384')